Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusNamespace.md

 # New-AzureRmServiceBusNamespace

 ## SYNOPSIS
-Create a new ServiceBus NameSpace.
+Create a new Service Bus namespace.

 ## SYNTAX